-These types of cats can live up to twenty-five years, as compared to domestic cats, which only live up to ten years.
+These types of cats can live up to sixteen years, as compared to domestic cats, which only live up to ten years.
 Their appearance is stunning, with the characteristic curves, spots, and length.
 They are also lively and are very alert to their environment.

 This cat breed is usually playful but does not like to play with other cats, such as other dogs, birds, or hamsters.
 They are not particularly interested in eating insects, as they have very powerful jaws.
 However, they may be picky eaters.
 Cats do not like to sit near children and pets, as they could get hurt.
 When this breed becomes involved in the play, the more they like it.

 When choosing a Bengal, it is essential to consider your lifestyle.
 You will be happy to know that this breed is quite friendly, and also loves to be part of the family.
 However, it has to be kept confined in an area that is safe and secure.
 If not, they can get very aggressive towards people.
 They will not do well when kept alone in a house.

 This breed can live to about fourteen years, and their lifespan is about twice that of the domestic cats.
 Their stamina is excellent, so their lifespan is longer.
 However, because they do not like to be alone for long periods, their lifespan is shortened.